rajasoun/tdd-iaac/README.md

 code .
 ```

+> If code command not found occurs, follow steps [Launching from the command line]https://code.visualstudio.com/docs/setup/mac

 ### Check installation

 With the Remote - Containers extension installed, you will see a new Status bar item at the far left.